WestGermanGenomeCenter/scRNAseq_Pipeline/README.md

 - **Important**: Sometimes there is an issue with the .sh files when moving from a windows PC to the HPC.
 In this case use the command "sed -i 's/\r//g' filename.sh" to fix the 'command \r not found' error with bash.

 ## To-do list:
-- Optimize Pipeline (e.g. process each sample separately/parallel instead of in a list)
+- Check Solo
-- Find possible replacement for old packages
+- change addTSPandMerge
-- add additionalTime and additional RAM possibility
+- multiple conditions